Invoice Discounting and Invoice Factoring: Overview

 Invoice discounting (read more on here) and invoice Factoring are both short term financing for businesses where it releases funds tied up in account receivables / outstanding invoices.
+What are the similarities between the two then?

 - Help businesses with their cash flow challenges, providing some relieve for their cash flow gaps rather than be at the mercy of customers to pay